WadhwaniAI/StudentDropoutEWS/README.md

 ---

-The [metadata](metadata) directory contains mandatory files that define the schema necessary to use this repository.
+The [metadata](metadata) directory contains various schemas necessary to use this repository.

 [Calendar of holidays](metadata/holidays_calendar.json)
 - This is a *mandatory* nested JSON dictionary that holds information about holidays in AYs.